tarantool/crud/doc/storage_call.md

 - Function arguments and return values must be MessagePack-serializable.
   Each successful result captures the values returned by that call.
 Later changes to shared Lua tables cannot corrupt an earlier result.
-Result serialization hooks run with the original caller's privileges; any transaction they leave open is also rolled back and reported as an item error. `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
+Result serialization hooks run with the original caller's privileges and must close any transactions they open, including on error paths. `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
 - An unserializable argument passed by a local Lua caller can cause a top-level batch error while sending requests, rather than an item validation error.
   Calls on other replica sets may already have been sent.